Planning for the introduction of IHT on pension assets

 Whilst perhaps not technically an IHT planning strategy, some individuals are simply taking the view that they will draw more of their pension assets and enjoy the additional net income.

 Individuals in this position are likely to still want to draw relatively tax-efficiently from their pension funds.
-For example, we have seen some clients who have previously limited their drawdown to the basic rate Income Tax limit now taking their drawdown level to take their taxable income up to £100,000 (i.e. the next tax effective tax threshold.
+For example, we have seen a number of clients who have previously limited their drawdown to the basic rate Income Tax limit now taking their drawdown level to take their taxable income up to £100,000 (i.e. the next tax effective tax threshold).

 Developing on the point above, we expect many people will change the way in which they rely on their different assets.
 For example, those who have previously spent from their non-pension funds primarily may now start to meet all of their needs from the pension assets.